There are many different types of leather available. Bonded leather is one option to have the look of leather at a lower cost.

 5. Stamping/Embossing

-Once colored, the bonded leather can have a surface texture applied.
-This can be utilized to make it look like the natural grain of a natural leather.
+Once colored, the bonded leather can have a surface texture applied by stamping or embossing.
+This can make it look like the natural grain of natural leather.
 It can also be used to imprint a preferred design that is visually appealing.

 While stamping natural leather is sometimes used to cover surface imperfections, stamping bonded leather is purely cosmetic for finishing reasons.
 The bonded leather surface is generally even due to the bonding and extrusion processes.

 Various textures might be preferred in a final product, depending on what type of goods it will be used for.
-Since this is a mostly synthetic material, bonded leather offers an opportunity to easily introduce stylish and functional textures.
+Since this is a mostly synthetic material, bonded leather offers an opportunity to easily introduce stylish and functional textures through stamping and leather embossing techniques.

 6. Finishing

 Once stamped/embossed, bonded leather can be finished.
 This is usually done with a synthetic surface protectant.
 It can provide a shiny appearance to the leather.
 The surface finish can also provide a layer that protects the material underneath.
-Generally, these finishes are a transparent polymer that resists water and scratches/abrasions.
+Generally, these finishes are transparent polymers that resist water and scratches/abrasions.
 Finishes can also include scents that help make the bonded leather smell just like more natural leather.

 Bonded Leather Pros & Cons